 - Become a bus or train driver, then rise up through the ranks of operations management.
 Have good ideas about service design and express them enthusiastically but very, very patiently.
 If you’re smart, practical, personable and patient, this may be your best path, especially if you lack the grades or inclination to do graduate work.

-- Get a graduate degree in transport engineering, where you'll learn a lot about networks, modelling, traffic, roads, etc. Success in that degree can lead to entry-level jobs, either in consultancies or governments, and there are many opportunities to move into transit planning from there.
+- Get a graduate degree in transportation engineering, where you’ll learn a lot about networks, modelling, traffic, roads, etc. Success in that degree can lead to entry-level jobs, either in consultancies or governments.
+There are many opportunities to move into transit planning from there.

 - Get a management or public administration credential, become a bureaucrat, someone who manages processes inside governments or large organizations.
 Sell yourself as a process manager.
 You can easily end up managing a public transit planning process.
 This, I think, is an especially common path in Australia or New Zealand, where there is a particular reverence for management in general and a belief that managing doesn’t require a professional background in the thing being managed.

 - Get a graduate degree in urban planning with an emphasis in transport if available.
 You’ll learn a lot about land planning, development economics, urban structure, and a range of other useful things about how cities work in general.
 There are plenty of opportunities to explore public transit in this context.

 What, you ask?
 Isn’t there a standard training path that all transit planners take, and exams they all pass?
 Not really.
 Different universities will have programs with more or less focus on transit.
 (Tip: At graduate level, what matters is not the courses offered but the specific expertise and interests of the faculty.)
 But there really isn’t a standard curriculum, or set of qualifications, or certification exam, that all transit planning professionals have done.